nopalnafiannn/cmu-course-advisor/README.md

 This will open a web interface where you can:
 1. Enter your interests and experience level
-2. Ask questions about CMU courses
+2. Ask questions about CMU Heinz College courses

 ### Command Line Interface